GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 category: ai
 draft: "false"
 ---
 **Note:**  _**This article is mainly meant to be my master list of GIS and Geospatial resources to share with other developers.
-As such there's many links and only a small amount of my own commentary.** _
+As such there's many links and only a small amount of my own commentary.**_

 A recent [LinkedIn repost](https://www.linkedin.com/posts/elizabethmccready_save-the-date-march-1-2024-arcmap-is-activity-7151286657097388032-JU2h?utm_source=share&utm_medium=member_desktop) of mine has gone a wee bit viral with over 4,000 views in a day.
-The original post by [Juliana McMillan-Wilhoit](https://www.linkedin.com/in/julianamapper/overlay/about-this-profile/) was a comment on the end of ArcMap - a Geographical Information Systems (GIS) software by ESRI that has been around since 1999.
+The original post by [Juliana McMillan-Wilhoit](https://www.linkedin.com/in/julianamapper/overlay/about-this-profile/) was a comment on the end of [ArcMap](https://desktop.arcgis.com/en/arcmap/latest/map/main/mapping-and-visualization-in-arcgis-for-desktop.htm) - a Geographical Information Systems (GIS) software by ESRI that has been around since 1999.
 My take on it was to share the similarities between artificial intelligence databases and what know from years of geomatics, GIS, and spatial data analysis - and to write alt text for the really awesome graphic.

-I've also seen several threads on TorontoJS Slack asking for help finding location data sets and dealing with spatial data analysis for Javascript applications.
+I've also seen several threads on [TorontoJS](https://torontojs.com/) Slack asking for help finding location data sets and dealing with spatial data analysis for Javascript applications.
 While I share some quick links, a Slack thread isn't detailed enough to give all the information and resources I'm sharing here.

-**Tip:** JavaScript developers look for "location datasets" or sometimes "map dataset" when looking for free data for web dev projects.
+**Tip!:** JavaScript developers look for "location datasets" or sometimes "map dataset" when looking for free data for web dev projects.
 But there's really no such thing as a "location dataset" in the field that has that information.
 Those datasets are called either spatial datasets or geospatial datasets.
 Location is a characteristic of individual data points in spatial datasets.

 ```javascript
 'location dataset' || 'map dataset' !=== 'spatial dataset' || 'geospatial dataset'

 ```

-Here's some information and links for developers to learn more about spatial (location) data, spatial data analysis, and geographical information systems (GIS).
+Here's information and links for developers to learn more about spatial (location) data, spatial data analysis, and geographical information systems (GIS).
 I've also included some resource on AI, especially Large Language Models (LLMs) and vector databases.

 There's many references from ESRI (Earth Science Research Institute) because ESRI is like the Microsoft of GIS.
 It's Canadian headquartered in the Don Mills area of Toronto!